slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-adverse-events-report-natural-language.md

 This tutorial will explore using LLMs and LangChain to chat with an adverse events report.

 Pre-requisites:
-1. Knowledge of OpenAI
+1. Basic knowledge of OpenAI
-2. Knowledge of Langchain
+2. Basic knowledge of Langchain
+3. Basic of Streamlit

 Environment:
 1. Python: 3.11.0